BAMresearch/MAPz_at_BAM/Minerva-Workflow-Generator/README.md

 **Please Note:** Depending on your Hardware and the LLM Model you selected, this process can take some time (up to a few minutes).

 To automatically generate a workflow from syntheses procedures in natural language, please select `File->Create from Natural Language...`, paste the synthesis description into the text field, select the LLM Model you want to use from the dropdown list, and press `OK`.

+### Built-in substitution heuristics and error corrections:
+The node editor will automatically apply certain heuristics and error correction measures when building the node graph from the action graph to handle imprecise experimental descriptions or missing parameters from the synthesis protocol and inform the user of the measures taken through a warning message.

+For example, if a stirring step is described as “slow” in the natural language input, a value of “100 rpm” will be used, while for “vigorous” or “quick” or “fast” stirring, a speed of “600 rpm” is assumed.
+Similarly, a time duration given as “overnight” will be changed to “16 h”, and if a temperature is specified as “room temperature”, it will be set to “25 °C”.
+For some process steps, default values will be used if certain required values are missing.
+For example, if a heating/stirring step does not specify a time, temperature and/or speed, 5 min, 25 °C, and 300 rpm will be used as the default for the missing value(s), while for a centrifugation step, 15 min at 8000 rpm and 25 °C are the default, and a sonication step without a specified time will be done for 10 min.
+In more severe cases, such as a missing or imprecise amount of a chemical, a warning will be generated and the node will be created, but the corresponding field of the node will be left empty rather than trying to “guess” a default value.
+This gives the user the opportunity to correct this warning manually at the node graph level.
+If no value is given, and the node graph is compiled to a python script and attempted to run, the Minerva-OS backend will produce an error when it comes to this step.

+These substitutions are currently hard coded into the node generation step (see methods `parse_actiongraph` and `_parse_parameters` in the source code), and again somewhat specific to our use case of nano and advanced material synthesis.
+Other hardware platforms will most probably require different default values and heuristics.

 ## How to use the generated Knowledge Graphs: